TimeCubed/pixel-space/README.md

 # Pixel Space v3

-This is the branch for version 3 of Pixel Space.
+This repository is for version 3 of Pixel Space.
 TTF files for this version can be found in the releases.
 This version has 2 subfamilies: Regular, and Wide.
 The Regular subfamily fits in a space of 3x7 (width x height), and the Wide subfamily fits in a space of 4x7, and both subfamilies are monospaced.